Claudia Gary

 divided, not forgotten.

-Claudia Gary lives near Washington DC and teaches workshops on Sonnet, Villanelle, Natural Meter, Poetry vs. Trauma, etc., at The Writer’s Center (writer.org), currently via Zoom.
+Claudia Gary lives near Washington DC and teaches workshops on Sonnet, Villanelle, Natural Meter, Persona Poems, Poetry vs. Trauma, etc., at The Writer’s Center (writer.org), currently via Zoom.
 Author of Humor Me (2006) and several chapbooks, most recently Genetic Revisionism (2019), she is also a health science writer, visual artist, and composer of tonal chamber music and art songs.
-See pw.org/content/claudia_gary ; follow her on Twitter at @claudiagary.
+Her chapbooks are available via the email address at pw.org/content/claudia_gary.
+Her 2022 article on setting poems to music is online at https://straightlabyrinth.info/conference.html.